Torteous44/caseprepADMIN/README.md

 - TypeScript
 - React Router for navigation
 - Axios for API communication
-- Cloudflare Images for image hosting
+- Cloudinary for image hosting
 - CSS for styling (no UI framework dependencies)

 ## Getting Started